 $139 Sunday Night – Thursday Night

 $159 Friday Night & Saturday Night

 The Southern Red Oak House is located in the heart of Bluffton.
 It is about a two minute walk to get from this house to our town’s General Store, so this is about as “downtown” as you can get in a town of 100 people!

 The Southern Red Oak House has one private bedroom with two queen beds.
+This house has one private bathroom.
 In the main living area, there is also a couch that lets out into a queen, and a twin daybed.
 With a group sharing beds, this house sleeps up to seven people.

 There is a full kitchen, furnished with cookware and plateware, along with a stove, oven, refrigerator, and microwave.
 And for those who love to spend an evening enjoying the outdoors, there is a cozy backyard porch complete with outdoor seating and a grill.

 This house does have ramp access, and for those with cars not built for dirt country roads, this house is located on a paved road.

 Each of our four one-bedroom cabins is nestled privately in a 32-acre longleaf pine forest.
 All cabins include a screened-in porch with rocking chairs, perfect for enjoying an early morning or a late evening in fresh air, listening to the natural sounds of the surrounding forest.

 Our cabins keep a rustic country charm while remaining fully modern with electricity, air conditioning, heat, and other amenities.
 Your cabin includes a small kitchen with a stove, microwave, refrigerator, pots and pans, and basic plateware.
 We keep the cabins stocked with farm-fresh eggs for your breakfast and coffee for the Keurig machine.